-Exceptional circumstances: If it is feared that the child might be at immediate risk on leaving school, take advice from the First Response Professionals Consultation line (for instance about difficulties if the school day has ended, or on whether to contact the police).
+Exceptional circumstances: If it is feared that the child might be at immediate risk on leaving school, take advice from the relevant local authority duty desk as soon as possible (for instance about difficulties if the school day has ended, or on whether to contact the police).
 Remain with the child until the Social Worker takes responsibility.

 If in these circumstances a parent arrives to collect the child, the member of staff has no right to withhold the child, unless there are current legal restrictions in force (e.g. a restraining order).
-If there are clear signs of physical risk or threat, First Response Pupils' Duty should be updated, and the Police should be contacted immediately.
+If there are clear signs of physical risk or threat, First Response Children's Duty should be updated, and the Police should be contacted immediately.
+If in any doubt or advice needed - speak to one of the Safe@CIT Central team.